Madhuri Dixit filmography

 Indian actress Madhuri Dixit made her acting debut in 1984 with Abodh where she portrayed a young bride.
 Dixit went on to appear in several films over the next three years, including the dramas Awara Baap (1985) and Swati (1986), though none of them garnered her much recognition.
 The role of Mohini in N. Chandra's action romance drama Tezaab (1988) proved to be a breakthrough for Dixit.
 The film went on to become the highest-grossing film of that year.
 For her performance, Dixit received a Best Actress nomination at Filmfare.
 She achieved further success by featuring as the female lead in several top-grossing action-dramas, including Ram Lakhan (1989) opposite Anil Kapoor, Tridev (1989) opposite Sunny Deol, and Kishen Kanhaiya (1990) opposite Anil Kapoor.
 The role of a wealthy brat in the 1990 romantic drama Dil earned Dixit her first Filmfare Award for Best Actress.
-The following year, she starred in another box-office hit Saajan, and won a second Best Actress award at Filmfare for portraying the role of a strong woman who rebels against her manipulative mother-in-law in the 1992 drama Beta.
+The following year, she starred in another box-office hit Saajan, and won her second Best Actress award at Filmfare for portraying the role of a strong woman who rebels against her manipulative mother-in-law in the 1992 drama Beta.

 She featured alongside Jackie Shroff and Sanjay Dutt in the action thriller Khalnayak (1993), one of the highest-grossing films of that year.
 Subsequently, she played an avenger in the drama Anjaam (1994) to positive reviews.
 Dixit's subsequent release was Sooraj Barjatya's Hum Aapke Hain Koun..!
 (1994), a family drama which emerged as the highest-grossing Bollywood film to that point.
 The following year, she featured in Raja (1995) which was a blockbuster film of that year and Yaraana in which she played a woman who attempts an escape from her abusive husband.
 Both of her releases in 1996—Rajkumar and Prem Granth—were financial failures.
 Dixit's portrayal of a headstrong dancer in Yash Chopra's 1997 romance Dil To Pagal Hai was a major success, earning her a fourth Filmfare Award for Best Actress.
 She garnered critical acclaim for her work in the dramas Mrityudand (1997), Wajood (1998) and Pukar (2000).
 She portrayed five roles in the experimental film Gaja Gamini (2000).